bradkulick/gemonade/README.md

 ## 🧠 Core Philosophy

 ### A. The "Gemonade" Metaphor
-A Gemonade is a protective shell containing distinct, valuable crystals.
-Similarly, this framework provides the "Shell" (launcher, logging, configuration) that protects and organizes your "Gems" (Personas).
+Just as lemonade transforms simple ingredients into something refreshing, this framework provides the "Mix" (launcher, logging, configuration) that turns the raw Gemini CLI into a complete, flavorful operating system for your AI interactions.

 ### B. Unified Package Architecture
 Gemonade treats every identity as a "Package"—a folder containing the persona's prompt, tools, and blueprints.